Four-Generation Project Guidelines

 - The pedigree chart displays only the four generations (families) in the study.

 - All dates and places designated on the chart (i.e., born, baptism, marriage date, marriage place, death, death place) for each couple is complete with either exact or approximated information from sources.

 - Items on the pedigree chart match items on the family group sheets.

 Family Group Sheets

-At least four family group sheets are required (one for each couple represented on the pedigree chart).
+At least three family group sheets are required (one for each couple represented on the pedigree chart).
 If anyone on the pedigree was married more than once, you must also submit family group sheets for those additional marriages.
 Those marriages do not need to be fully discussed in the report unless that family is key to proving the generational links.
 Instead, refer the reader to the family group sheet.
 The family group sheets should contain the following: